SteeltoeOSS/Documentation/api/v4/management/using-endpoints.md

 | [services](./services.md) | Lists the contents of the .NET dependency injection service container. |
 | [threaddump](./threaddump.md)  | Generates and reports a snapshot of the application's threads (Windows only). |

 Each endpoint has an associated ID.
-When you want to expose that endpoint over HTTP, that ID is used in the mapped URL that exposes the endpoint.
+When you want to expose an endpoint over HTTP, its ID is used in the mapped URL that exposes the endpoint.
 For example, the `health` endpoint is mapped to `/actuator/health`.

 ## Add NuGet Reference